What is new in this edition of the course?

 The first and last week of the course have been revised, taking into account the feedback of your fellow learners.

 In particular, we have revised the first week, streamlining the introduction to the rest of the course.
-We also added new content, discussing in more detail the gut-brain axis and the role of the microbiome in it.
+We also added video transcripts and new content, exploring in more detail the gut-brain axis and the role of the microbiome in it.

 The last week now also includes a review of the studies that investigated how modifying our microbiome can have an effect on our health.